ohishim/trec/README.md

 ## Installation

-You can install the development version of trec like so:
+You can install the R package trec like so:

 ``` r
 # install.packages("devtools")